-If you retire from your Minimum Pension Age (or earlier if you are in ill health) and the aggregate notional value of all your benefits under all registered schemes of which you are a member is less than £30,000, you may be able to fully commute your benefits from the Scheme (excluding AVCs) on the grounds of triviality.
+If you retire on or after your Minimum Pension Age (or earlier if you are in ill health) and the aggregate notional value of all your benefits under all registered schemes of which you are a member is less than £30,000, you may be able to fully commute your benefits from the Scheme (excluding AVCs) on the grounds of triviality.

 Should triviality apply, the Scheme will attribute a capital value to your pension entitlement being commuted (excluding AVCs).
-25% of the capital value will be paid tax-free, with the balance being taxed at your marginal rate.
-Exercising the triviality option will fully extinguish your entitlement to benefits under the Scheme, with any AVCs needing to be transferred to a suitable alternative arrangement.
+25% of the capital value will be paid tax-free (subject to HMRC limits), with the balance being taxed at your marginal rate.
+Taking the triviality option will fully extinguish your entitlement to benefits under the Scheme, with any AVCs needing to be transferred to a suitable alternative arrangement.